drewmassey/amazon_reviews/README.md

 ## The challenge
 This repo draws on a corpus of ~1.7 million reviews from Amazon for Movies and TV shows (http://jmcauley.ucsd.edu/data/amazon/) that includes the reviewer id, the product id, the number of upvotes and downvotes for that particular review, the title and body of the review (called 'summary' and 'text' respectively in the data), and then the overall rating, which ranges from 1 to 5.

-This task is to _build a model to rate the products in the list using the review._
+This task is to build a model to rate the products in the list using the reviews.

 ## TL;DR

 The approach in this repository uses a Linear Classifier in combination with a external sentiment analysis service to quickly produce a model with ~64% accuracy on sample data and ~69% accuracy on filtered data.
 Other classification options were explored without a significant change in performance.

-A literature review of existing solutions to this problem found that some authors were able to achieve accuracies as high as 78% for a similar problem by changing the labels from 1-5 to a three target space of high / medium / low.
+A short literature review of existing solutions to this problem found that some authors were able to achieve accuracies as high as 78% for a similar problem by changing the labels from 1-5 to a three target space of high / medium / low.
 Other similar solutions expressed their accuracy somewhat differently, with one regression-driven approach achieving a MSE of 1.112 and a group of three student projects having a mean average error of 0.494-0.511.

 ## Narrative